What are the advantages of blended learning?

 Reduction in costs

 It’s just fun!
-From elementary school to university students and advanced courses, blended learning has proven to be more engaging for various participants.
+From elementary school to university students and employees taking company trainings, blended learning has proven to be more engaging than traditional learning for most participants.

 What are the disadvantages of blended learning?